decentdao/decent-interface/.github/CONTRIBUTING.md

   automation tests in the [test directory](https://github.com/decentdao/decent-interface/tree/HEAD/tests).
 - All of your components should be composed of [Chakra UI](https://chakra-ui.com/) base components, using our custom theme.

-- A member of the Fractal engineering team will respond with any further discussion or requested changes and once approved you are free to merge.
+- A member of the Decent engineering team will respond with any further discussion or requested changes and once approved you are free to merge.
 - We appreciate the collaboration!